Create NAT Gateway

 - Select Allocate Elastic IP address

-- In the Allocate Elastic IP address interface
+- In the Allocate Elastic IP address interface:

-- Public IPv4 address pool, select Amazon’s pool of IPv4 addresses
+- Public IPv4 address pool: Select Amazon’s pool of IPv4 addresses

 - Select Allocate

-- We have successfully created a Public IP Address: 13.213.151.199
+- Successfully created a Public IP Address

-- Access to VPC
+- Access VPC:

 - Select NAT Gateways